-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Appropriate engineering controls

+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are:

+Process controls which involve changing the way a job activity or process is done to reduce the risk.

 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.

 Employers may need to use multiple types of controls to prevent employee overexposure.

+Personal protection

-Personal protection Eye and face protection Safety glasses with side shields.
-Chemical goggles.
+Eye and face protection

+Safety glasses with side shields.

+Chemical goggles

 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.

+Skin protection

-Skin protection See Hand protection below
+See Hand protection below

+- ▶ Wear chemical protective gloves, e.g. PVC. - Wear safety footwear or safety gumboots, e.g. Rubber

+Hands/feet protection

-Version No: 2.1.1.1 Auto Klene Magic Glass Print Date: 05/04/201 Hands/feet protection Wear chemical protective gloves, e.g. PVC.
-Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advant to the application.
-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has choice.
-Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: frequency and duration of contact, chemical resistance of glove material, glove thickness and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
-When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 2161.10.1 or national equivalent) is recommended. ce and has therefore to be checked prior to be observed when making a final ough time greater than 240 minutes Body protection See Other protection below Other protection Overalls.
-P.V.C. apron.
-Barrier cream.
-Skin cleansing cream.
-Eye wash unit.
-Thermal hazards Not Available Recommended material(s) Respiratory protection
+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.

+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.

+Personal hygiene is a key element of effective hand care.
+Gloves must only be worn on clean hands.
+After using gloves, hands should be washed and dried thoroughly.
+Application of a non-perfumed moisturiser is recommended.
+Body protection See Other protection below

+Other protection

+- Overalls.

+- P.V.C apron.Barrier cream.

+- Skin cleansing cream.

+- ► Eye wash unit.

+Recommended material(s)